← Back to Games

 What is the absolute hardest solitaire game?

-4-Suit Spider Solitaire is widely considered the hardest mainstream solitaire game, with expert players winning only 1-10% of games even after years of practice.
+4-Suit Spider Solitaire is widely considered the hardest mainstream solitaire game, with skilled players winning roughly 5-15% of games.

 Why is 4-Suit Spider so hard?